Housing Benefit rent rules

-You should enter your eligible rent, as defined under Housing Benefit rules.
+In order to calculate your Housing Benefit correctly you should enter your eligible rent as defined under Housing Benefit rules.
 Housing Benefit can only be claimed to help with the part of the rent that is ‘eligible’.
-Any help you currently receive through Housing Benefit should be excluded from the amount you enter.

 For example, take someone who rents a property where the full rent is £80 per week but £10 of this is for heating and hot water, which are not eligible costs under Housing Benefit rules they should enter £70 per week into the calculator as their eligible rent (£80 per week minus £10 per week ineligible costs).

-Local councils define eligible rent as the money people pay just for living in their homes.
+Local councils define eligible rent as the money people pay just for living in their homes, this can include site rent for Park Homes and caravans.
 So it can cover the rent for the accommodation and charges for some services, such as a caretaker, communal laundry facilities, play areas, etc

 However, Housing Benefit cannot cover: